-RADIUS features use of a RADIUS server.
+RADIUS uses the security of a RADIUS server.
 (This should only be used when a RADIUS server is connected to the Router.)
-RADIUS offers two authentication types: EAP-TLS and PEAP.
+It offers two authentication methods, EAP-TLS and PEAP.
+Select one of these methods and follow the appropriate instructions below.